katiehuangx/Transition-into-Data-Analytics/README.md

 This is my personal experience based on my study style.

 **📕 My Study Style**
-- I prefer watching videos rather than reading textbooks because I'm a visual person and need to see how the code works on my screen.
+- I prefer watching videos rather than reading textbooks because I'm a **visual person** and need to see how the code works on my screen.
 - I'm more disciplined when I take paid courses because I've paid for them, so I have to complete them (and not waste money 😅).
 - I'm not a textbook person, but I recently purchased the Python for Data Analysis book so this might change... 👀

 **🧐 What You Need to Know?**
 - Self-studying is challenging because there is no syllabus, lecturers, or classmates to guide or help you out.
-- Must-have skill: Have to be **very, very, very resourceful** in looking for solutions.
+- Must-have skill: Have to be **very, very, very resourceful** in looking for solutions and resolving errors.
 - It can take months and years, so if you're pressed for time and can't afford to study leisurely, then you're better off taking Master or Bootcamp.
 - It's doable with consistency, hard work and determination. 🤓